rayfrankenstein/AITOW/README.md

 I've seen this process happen a few times and each time the agile manifesto was thrown in my face as if it were some kind of religious text.
 It is.”—pydry, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined)

 ---
+"Scrum just burns out good developers and sucks their desire to innovate and pride of accomplishment right our of them by placing them on a proverbial assembly line.
+I’ve worked for and contracted for many companies.
+Almost all who adopt Scrum end up with bloated, hacked together software laden with bugs, design flaws and high staff turnover.
+It’s amazing how many 'just didn’t do it right'"--Steve Sy (Steve9999)

+---
 “Scrum "done right" has a number of problems which will likely never be fixed:

 Story points are used as a proxy for productivity.
 When management thinks you are performing well/poorly based upon the number of points, the measure gets gamed and becomes stupid.
 This has happened everywhere I think, except when management didn't care completely ignored their side of the 'scrum deal' (which renders the process pointless anyhow).